nayere6342/apcsa-freedom-project/blog/entry04.md

 ### Challenges & Takeaways:

 * A challenge I had while working on this was that it was hard to read the code examples online because I thought that pygame was a one to one copy of python but there are a ton of differences to it even though it's just a library.

+    * I know that pygame is meant to be for smaller projects but when going into it I didn't know how to be able to read just because it was in Python.
+But I was able to go through it by first learning the Python syntax

 * Another challenge that was a real issue was I couldn't find the things I wanted to do like for example a player sprite being able to walk off screen and back.

-* A takeaway I got from this was that I should really start watching more and more videos about `pygame` to really understand how to work with it.

 * Another takeaway was that I needed a clear plan of what this game was going to be about since I didn't have one.
+By having one I would be able to know how I should start the game.

+    * Since, without a clear plan I wouldn't be able to know what to do with the game or even the MVP.
+Just because flappy bird is a simple game doesn't mean I should have a plan on what I should do.

 * The last takeaway from this was that I needed to tinker with `pygame` to help me to understand how to use it.

+    * In order to truly understand it since for a lot of the code I know how to write is just JS.
+So being able to learn Python is important for me.

 ---